agentmodels/agentmodels.org/chapters/5b-myopia.md

 The Myopic agent performs well on a variety of Bandit problems.
 These codeboxes compares the Myopic agent to the Optimal POMDP agent on average score and runtime.
 For binary, two-arm Bandits, these agents are actually equivalent (as the first codebox suggests).

-The Bandit problem is a binary, two-arm problem where the agent only considers four possible hypotheses.
-It's shown in Figure X: TODO add figure.
+In this Bandit problem the agent considers only four possible hypotheses for the rewards for each arm.

 <img src="/assets/img/5b-myopic-bandit.png" alt="diagram" style="width: 600px;"/>

+>**Figure 3**: TODO (think about what exactly to say here).

 ~~~~
 // myopia_bandit_performance